chaoss/metrics/resources/metrics-template.md

 ### Data Collection Strategies (Optional)
 If there are several different ways to collect data for this metric, list them here.
 This may include expressing a metric in different ways.

-### Ways the Metric Connects with Diversity, Equity, and/or Inclusion (Optional)
-Provide a brief description of how the metric could be used to help better understand issues of diversity, equity, and/or inclusion

 ## References
 Blog posts, websites, academic papers, or books that mention the metric and provide more background.